-Drug Charges Defense Attorneys in Morristown, New Jersey
+Defense Attorneys for Drug Charges in Morris County, New Jersey

-If you or a loved one has been charged with Possession of Drug Paraphernalia, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form.
-A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.
+If you or a loved one has been charged with Possession of Drug Paraphernalia in Morristown, Parsippany, Mount Olive, Madison, Rockaway, or elsewhere in Morris County, contact the Tormey Law Firm at (908) 336-5008 for a free consultation, or you can use our online contact form.
+One of our highly knowledgeable Morris County drug defense attorneys will be happy to discuss your case and potential defense strategies.

 Under New Jersey law, the simple possession of drug paraphernalia is a criminal act and is governed by N.J.S.A.
 2C:36-2, which provides, in pertinent part:

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

 What is the Definition of Drug Paraphernalia in NJ?

 Federal government Definition of ”Drug paraphernalia” under 21 U.S.C. §.863 (2004).

 ”Drug paraphernalia” defined: